-- a) burning; - b) clearing of individual plants with no disturbance to groundcover: - c) clearing of individual plants with minimal disturbance to groundcover; - d) clearing of plants at paddock scale with nil to minimal disturbance to soil and groundcover; - e) clearing of plants at paddock scale with temporary disturbance to soil and groundcover;

-All Red Box plants over 35cm dbh will be retained.
+- a) burning; - b) clearing of individual plants with no disturbance to groundcover; - c) clearing of individual plants with minimal disturbance to groundcover; - d) clearing of plants at paddock scale with nil to minimal disturbance to soil and groundcover; - e) clearing of plants at paddock scale with temporary disturbance to soil and groundcover; - f) clearing of plants at paddock scale with longer term disturbance to soil and groundcover. - All White Cypress Pine plants over 35cm dbh will be retained.